datopian/markdownbased/content/howtos/publish-obsidian-vault-to-github.md

 2.8.
 Click on "Create Repository".

+Great!
+Now you have your Obsidian vault set up as a git repository.
+Now, let's push it to GitHub.

 ### Step 3: Pushing Your Vault to GitHub

 3.1.
-You'll see a dashboard with the heading "No local changes".
+After you've created the repository, in the GitHub Desktop app you'll see a dashboard with the heading "No local changes".
 Below you'll see a suggestion with a button "Publish repository".
 Click on it.
 (You could also use "Publish repository" button in the top application bar.)

 3.2.
 A new window will appear.
 Choose a name (it will automatically suggest the one you chose during the creation process, and its best to leave it this way), add an optional description, and select whether you want it to be public or private.